-In her previous collection Boats on Land, there were two short stories that dealt with lesbianism as a theme.
+In her previous collection Boats on Land, there were two short stories that dealt with lesbianism theme.
 Now, in her debut novel Seahorse, Janice Pariat pens a story of love in homosexual and bisexual relationships.

 Retelling the Greek myth of Poseidon and his youthful male devotee Pelops, the novel is about Nehemiah, who in his relationship with Nicholas (an enigmatic art historian) discovers the world of art.